 Be sure to try their barrel fermented Chardonnay; they have been producing this since 1980 making them one of the older Chardonnay producers in the valley.
 This is a big but balanced wine that sees no malolactic fermentation and shows very concentrated fruit flavors on the palate.
 White wine lovers should also consider their Soliloqy white wine (if not sold out).
 For a number of years they produced Soliloquy as its own wine, a 100% varietal Sauvignon Blanc.
 Starting in 2017 they altered the varietal composition of Soliloquy creating a blend of Soliloquy Sauvignon Blanc, Malvasia Bianca (from Sonoma County) and Chardonnay.

 After a trip to Saint-Émilion in Bordeaux, John was inspired to produced a Bordeaux styled red blend.
 Their first vintage was 1984, a blend of Cabernet Sauvignon, Cabernet Franc and Merlot.
-No longer focusing on just these three varietals, today they produce each vintage of Trilogy from the best possible lots each year.
+No longer focusing on just these three varieties, today they produce each vintage of Trilogy from the best possible lots each year.

 Their original philosophy of making this wine was to use equal parts of Cabernet Sauvignon, Cabernet Franc and Merlot.
 Over the years they realized they could make a better by embracing flexibility.
-Today this wine is made from no set varietal percentage but from whatever the best lots are from a diversity of vineyard sources (always focusing on using Bordeaux red varietals).
+Today this wine is made from no set varietal percentage but from whatever the best lots are from a diversity of vineyard sources (always focusing on using Bordeaux red varieties).

 The 2015 Flora Springs Trilogy shows a lot of depth on the bouquet with a perceptible sweetness on the bouquet, boysenberry jam, baking spices, bittersweet chocolate and notes of black fig and hints of cedar.
 Slightly savory.
 Feels nice on the palate with somewhat dusty well-integrated tannins lingering softy on a pleasing finish.
 Winemaker Paul Steinauer calls this a “fun wine to make” referring to being able to source from the best blocks in their vineyards and using all the tools he has at his disposal to hand craft this wine.